rithmschool/intro_to_d3/readme.md

 - Bind data to elements (including elements that aren't on the page yet!)
 - Append new elements in the page that are tied to data
 - Scale your data to fit on the page
-- Create axes to help make your data easier to understand
 - Create a scatterplot using `d3`

 ### The Goal